Alforofous/game_of_life/README.md

 # Game of Life

-In this project, we will implement [Conways's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), and attempt to make your implementation as fast as possible
+In this project, we will implement [Conways's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), and attempt to make the implementation as fast as possible

 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It